tpm2dev/tpm.dev.tutorials/Intro/README.md

 ## Persistence

-Cryptographic keys are, by default, not stored on non-volatile memory.
-Hardware TPMs have very little non-volatile (NV) memory.
-They also have very limited volatile memory as well.

-Keys can be moved to NV storage, to a point.

-Keys can also be persisted off-TPM by saving them (see above).
-For this the TPM will encrypt the exported key in a symmetric secret key that only the TPM knows, and only the same TPM can reload it.
+In a TPM, key objects are, by default, transient, meaning the TPM will forget them if restarted.
+Still, they can be saved (encrypted in a secret key only the TPM knows) and later reloaded.

+Transient objects can be made persistent, but because hardware TPMs have very little non-volatile memory, few keys should be made persistent.
+Instead you can save them (wrapped to a TPM-only KEK) and reload them as needed.

+Because primary keys (for any hierarchy other than the null hierarchy) are derived deterministically from a built-in and protected seed, and from a template, they are persistent even when not moved to NV storage and even when not saved.

-PCRs always exist, but they get reset on restart.
+PCRs always persist, but they get reset on restart.

+NV indexes always persist.

 ## Non-Volatile (NV) Indexes